simonwu53/RoadSurfaceRecognition/README.md

 ## Road Surface Recognition Based on DeepSense Neural Network using Accelerometer Data

-This work is published in IV 2020.
+This work is presented and published in IV 2020.

 <img src="assets/DeepSense_framework.png" width="700" alt="DeepSense">